-Pursuant to Article 133, the systemic risk buffer can be used with the objective of preventing and mitigating long-term, non-cyclical systemic or macroprudential risk not covered by the CRR.
-While the Swedish mortgage market and the residential real estate sector in Sweden also display vulnerabilities of a structural character, the aim of the risk weight floor for mortgages focuses on limiting the risk of a potential severe cyclical downturn in the housing market.
-It is thus a measure taken in response to the elevated and increasing cyclical risks in the residential real estate market.
+Pursuant to Article 133, the systemic risk buffer can be used with the objective of preventing and mitigating macroprudential or systemic risk not covered by the CRR2 or Articles 130 and 131 of the CRD.
+While the Swedish mortgage market and the residential real estate sector in Sweden do display some vulnerabilities of a structural character, the aim of the risk weight floor for mortgages focuses on limiting the risk of a potential severe downturn in the housing market.
+It is thus a measure taken in response to the elevated and increasing risks in the residential real estate market.

-In this context, it is also worth mentioning that Finansinspektionen already applies a systemic risk buffer of 3%, applicable to the three major banks22, which addresses the structural risks associated with the large, similar, and concentrated banking sector in Sweden.
+In this context, it is also worth mentioning that Finansinspektionen already applies a systemic risk buffer of 3%, applicable to the three major banks25, which addresses the structural risks associated with the large, similar, and concentrated banking sector in Sweden.